mnescot/jenkins-pipeline-kubernetes/README.md

 # CI/CD to Kubernetes using Jenkins and Helm
+This demonstration :w
-This project is an example of a complete CI/CD pipeline of a simple static web application from sources to deployed Kubernetes pods.
+project is an example of a complete CI/CD pipeline of a simple static web application from sources to deployed Kubernetes pods.

 ## Artifactory as Docker registry
 This project uses [Artifactory](https://jfrog.com/integration/artifactory-docker-registry/) as its Docker registry.